aakashsakhalkar/AESCryptorLib/README.md

 } catch (Exception e) {
     e.printStackTrace();
 }

 📁 File Structure
-Your library should live inside its own module like this:

 AESCryptorProject/
-│
 ├── ascryptorlib/
 │   ├── build.gradle.kts
 │   └── src/main/java/com/aakash/ascryptorlib/AESCryptor.java
-│
-└── app/
+├── app/
-    └── (Your actual app consuming the library)
+│   └── (Your app consuming the library)
+└── settings.gradle.kts

-📦 What’s Going On Under the Hood
+🧠 What’s Going On Inside
 16-byte random salt

 16-byte random IV

-PBKDF2 with 10,000 iterations to generate a 256-bit AES key
+PBKDF2 with 10,000 iterations → generates a 256-bit AES key

+Output format:
-Output is: Base64( salt + IV + ciphertext )
+Base64( salt + IV + ciphertext )

-Each encryption is unique — even if the message and password are the same — thanks to the random salt and IV.
+Each encryption is unique — even for the same message and password — thanks to the random salt and IV.

 ✅ Compatibility
 Android 5.0 (API 21) and above

-Works with both Java and Kotlin
+Works in both Java and Kotlin projects

-No external libraries required
+No third-party dependencies required

-🚀 Publishing New Versions (for Maintainers)
+🚀 Publishing New Versions (for maintainers)
 Commit your changes

-Tag a new release like v1.0.1
+Tag a release (e.g. v1.0.1)

 Push tags to GitHub

-Visit JitPack → Look Up your repo
+Go to jitpack.io → Look Up your repo

-Click Build on your new version
+Click Build on the new version

 📝 License
+MIT License
-MIT License — Free to use, modify, and redistribute.
+Free to use, modify, and redistribute.
 Give credit if you fork or extend the library.